elin-y/thinkpad-t460-ubuntu-16.04/touchpad.md

 # Touchpad tweaks
-I find it hard to use touchpad in conventional way.
-So one of the first things I setup is to inverse the scrolling direction, which is called "natural scrolling".
+I find it hard to use the touchpad in conventional way.
+So one of the first things I setup is to inverse the scrolling direction, which is also called "natural scrolling".
 I also disable two finger horizontal scrolling, since it annoys me.

-Opend dconf editor and  uncheck 'active' checkbox under:
+Open dconf editor and  uncheck 'active' checkbox under:

 > org/gnome/settings-daemon/plugins